Could You Have A Histamine Intolerance? Your Go-To Guide To Symptoms, Causes + Natural Treatments

 Get FREE access to these + giveaways, recipes, & discount codes in personal emails from Dr. Will Cole.

 First, what is histamine?
 Histamines are chemicals in your body produced in response to allergens.
 Specifically, your body produces white blood cells called mast cells to release histamines during the inflammatory-immune response to allergens.
 This is part of a healthy, balanced immune system.
 Many foods naturally contain histamine, or trigger the release of histamine in the body.

-Problems occur however, when there is a dysfunction or deficiency of the enzymes that break down histamine (those enzymes are called histamine N-methyltransferase (HNMT) and diamine oxidase (DAO).
+Problems occur however, when there is a dysfunction or deficiency of the enzymes that break down histamine – those enzymes are called histamine N-methyltransferase (HNMT) and diamine oxidase (DAO).
 Without the enzymes to effectively get rid of excess histamine, you could experience a histamine overflow, which can cause a lot of problems.
-This is histamine intolerance.What are histamine intolerance symptoms?
+This is histamine intolerance or histamine allergy.

 Histamine intolerance is basically an allergic reaction without the allergen, sometimes called a “pseudoallergy.”
-The typical symptoms of histamine intolerance are similar to allergic reactions (like rash, trouble breathing, and a runny nose) but also go beyond your typical sneezing, to include:
+The typical histamine intolerance symptoms are similar to allergic reactions (like rash, trouble breathing, and a runny nose) but also go beyond your typical sneezing, to include:

 - brain fog